 Responses are very variable in cattle which have gone through nutritional restriction when 6–12 months of age.
 Research trials have shown the compensation to range from nil to 100%, and we often cannot explain why these differences occurred between trials.
 Again these animals are likely to never catch up with their contempories which were never restricted, and the restricted animals will need to be older to meet the same turnoff liveweight.

 In contrast older cattle (of at least 300kg liveweight when the restriction occurred) often show complete compensation to catch up with their contempories if they have the good nutrition to allow them to do so.

-Table 1 shows examples of low or high compensatory growth in steers at Swans Lagoon in the Burdekin.
+The table below shows examples of low or high compensatory growth in steers at Swans Lagoon in the Burdekin.
 Steers grazed speargrass native pasture either without any supplement or were fed molasses-urea supplement through roller drums during the dry season.
 In both years there was a large response in steer liveweight to the supplement during the dry season, and in one year there was little compensation but the other year about 60% compensation during the following wet season.

-Table 1.
 Examples of high and low compensatory growth